trallard/my_info/Bios.md

 ### Linkedin

 Specialised skills include public speaking, analytics, communication, project management, research design, establishment of data integrity, and experience building a culture of data-driven decision making

+---
+### Mentoring

+#### Technical
+I am happy to provide mentoring regarding project planning, product design, accessibility, data collection, analysis and storage, scientific computing, general programming, and software engineering.
+Also, I am happy to advise on projects related, but not limited to, data science / analytics, web services, data as a service, diagnosis, RESTful APIs, and open source.

+Some of the programming languages I can provide help with are: Python, R (including tidyverse), C/C++, FORTRAN, MATLAB, SQL, and Julia.